Faith and the Mind: Important Connection

 Faith Lost and Found

 Rinpoche then responds to a question about loss of faith.
 He explains that faith can easily be lost because our mind changes so quickly.
-But he reminds us that the good news is that it can be stabilized and brought back, or found.
+But the good news is we can stabilize it, or bring it back, or find it anew.
 Why do we lose faith?
 Loss of faith means that the experience of dharma practice is not stable; it is still shaky.

 Rinpoche gives us advice based upon his personal experience.
 He tells us to inspire ourselves by reading life stories of masters and teachers who inspire us.
 He also cautions us that perfectionists and those with very analytical minds may take longer to develop faith–but just read the stories and don’t try to over-think!